Leymah Gbowee: Religious views

 Religion and spirituality for Gbowee are considered essential in the peace coalition and the healing of everyone and everywhere.
 She believes that to overcome injustices that take over people's livelihood and the way they live their day to day lives, it calls for true believers.
 Being a religious person in these settings, for Gbowee, revenge is not the way to go.
 She recounts reading the bible and searching for different accounts that encourage peace and not an “eye for an eye.”
 For Gbowee, religion and its relevance helps to teach compassion and practice forgiveness which had also contributed to the success of her activism work.
 Working with angered people who had dealt with social and political trauma, forgiveness became a part of the healing process and education for her intended audiences.
 To Gbowee, forgiveness does not have a specific religious practice attached to it, but multiple.
 She mentions at a peace conference that, “In my life’s journey, it hasn’t been just Christians who have reached out to me.
 It hasn’t been just Muslims.
 It has been people of different faiths.”

-In terms of her contributions to the conceptions of violence, Gbowee also used her faith to push emphasis on why non-violence approaches are important.
+In terms of her contributions to the conceptions of violence, Gbowee also used her faith to emphasize the importance of non-violence approaches.
 This is especially prominent in the Women’s movement and her involvement while working with the Women in Peace-building Network (WIPNET).
-The way she used helped break apart the comfortability of violence amongst people who are vulnerable is by using vulnerable people.
 She used women who are also strong in faith and who have struggles with close contact with acts of violence although all were in a larger sense.
 Many of the women that were active with Gbowee, faced violence such as sexual, physical, emotional, mental, and physical forces.
 Traditional religious songs and dances were used in the non-violent, healing, and peace.
 These dances and songs are used as a form of storytelling.

 Gbowee expresses devotion to her Christian faith.
 She opened the acknowledgment section of her memoir with these words: "All praise, glory and honor to God for His unfailing love and favor toward me."
 She told students attending an EMU chapel in 2009: